mathworks/matlab-circleci-orb/README.md

 ```

 ## Commands
-You can access the orb commands using the YAML pipeline editor in Azure DevOps.
+You can access the orb commands using the YAML pipeline editor in CircleCI.
+You can access the MATLAB.gitlab-ci.yml template when you create a .gitlab-ci.yml file in the UI.

 ![tasks](https://github.com/mathworks/matlab-azure-devops-extension/assets/48831250/d48ddb8b-a87f-4334-a301-64293b822647)